Ape-xCV/Nika-Read-Only/README.md

 * [x] Press F8 to dump **r5apex** and scan for offsets
 * [x] Press F9 twice to terminate cheat

+### 0. Disclaimer

+- This guide is for PCs that you can actually plug your monitor into iGPU (internal GPU in CPU), leaving your dGPU exclusively for the VM.

 ### 1. Environment set up in Linux

 - Enter BIOS and enable Virtualization Technology: